Medical Billing Services NAICS 541219

 • An application that integrates AI may help increase the efficiency of medical billing, according to the Boston Globe.
 Medical billing services may be negatively impacted, as the software is intended to allow health care providers to complete more billing processes in house by using AI to complete billing forms.
 The two Brown University students who developed the software and launched a startup to sell it were inspired by the discovery that human-driven medical billing causes lost revenue and delayed income.
 "We think that there are a lot of repetitive tasks that doctors don’t want to do, and they shouldn’t need to do.
 We can do them faster and more accurately than what the current processes entail,” said company co-founder Jay Gopal.

-• Medical billing services industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first month of 2025, according to the US Bureau of Labor Statistics (BLS).
-Medical billing services industry sales are forecast to grow at a 4.46% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+• Medical billing services industry employment and average wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics (BLS).
+Medical billing services industry sales are forecast to decrease at a 0.15% compounded annual rate from 2025 to 2029, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue